 Saujani was the first Indian-American woman (and the first South Asian American woman) to run for Congress.
 She ran as a Democratic candidate for New York City Public Advocate in 2013, coming third in the primary.

-Her goal is: one million women in computer science by 2020.
-She is an inspiration to all the young women who want to go in tech, she believes that no dream is too big.
+Her goal is one million women in computer science by 2020.
+She is an inspiration to all the young women who want to go into tech, she believes that no dream is too big.

-At DDSN we share Reshma's beliefs about being brave in following our passion and continuously doing it everyday.
+At DDSN we share Reshma's beliefs about being brave in following our passion and continue doing it every day.
 Additionally, we are huge promoters of women in tech because we firmly believe that women can do anything they set their minds to.